Katrina: Hu... don't you need to know what toxin...

-- Finally, drinking unicorn blood can sustain one's life no matter how serious the affliction, but the drinker is cursed thereafter because of how evil it is to hurt a unicorn.
+- Drinking unicorn blood can sustain one's life no matter how serious the affliction, but the drinker is cursed thereafter because of how evil it is to hurt a unicorn.

 - Lansip fruits in Tales of Kolmar can cure just about anything, and can even reverse aging.
 However, they're extremely hard to come by, as lansip only grows on an island that is protected by strong storms - ships can only get through about once every hundred years.

-- Dungeons & Dragons has the Philosopher's Stone item, which can be broken open and used to make a potion which can heal anything up to and including death.
+- The Philosopher's Stone item, which can be broken open and used to make a potion which can heal anything up to and including death.

 - Pathfinder also has this item.
-In addition the Alchemist class can (at high levels, and if they take the relevent skill) make one.
+In addition the Alchemist class can (at high levels, and if they take the relevant skill) make one.